particle-iot/docs/src/content/reference/firmware.md

 The function `setADCSampleTime(duration)` is used to change the default sample time for `analogRead()`.

-On Core, this parameter can be one of the following values:
+On the Core, this parameter can be one of the following values:

  * ADC_SampleTime_1Cycles5: Sample time equal to 1.5 cycles
  * ADC_SampleTime_7Cycles5: Sample time equal to 7.5 cycles